-The game gives you a feeling of total power.
-Or, it can be considered to be a terrifying warning of the potential of the abuses of power.
 The main character is only in control insofar as he or she does what is in the best interest of the ruling government, who pays the bills.
 Should the player not pursue, smear, or destroy enough of the government's enemies in the time allotted, the player will be fired, or even rubbed out.

 The player is usually given one or more reports when he or she arrives at the office every morning.
 These often detail news reports or intelligence briefings which have information that will be represented in subsequent files.
 For instance, a prominent judge frees a wealthy man accused of various crimes.
 The following pages are dossiers for both the judge and the accused, and the reason for their being included in the file (one may have anti-government sympathies, while another is merely connected to the issue at hand).